OBDS-Training/OBDS_Open_Workshop_Materials/2_Conda_intro_CCB_Rcourse.md

 Introduction to Conda
 =========================

-This workshop material was created by *Sebastian Luna Valero* with modifications by *Charlie George*
+This workshop material was origionally created by *Sebastian Luna Valero* and has been updated and modified by *Charlie George*

 For more help using conda, please see: [https://conda.io/docs/]